Stefan Bajic (footballer, born 2001): 2019–20 season

 After assistant coach Ghislain Printant took over from Gasset, Bajic became Saint-Étienne's third choice, surpassing Vermot.
 Bajic made his senior debut on 25 September 2019, with both Ruffier and Moulin suffering from minor injuries.
 The game against Metz resulted in Saint-Étienne's fourth defeat in five games, with a scoreline of 1–0.
 Bajic became the Greens youngest-ever player to start a Ligue 1 match.

 2020–21 season

 Bajic played in the Coupe de France fixture for the round of 64 on 11 February, against Sochaux, as Moulin felt discomfort in his hamstring, which Saint-Étienne lost 1–0.
 After Moulin also contracted the disease and later injured his groin, Bajic played his first league game in over a year on 19 March; Saint-Étienne lost 4–0 to Monaco.

 Pau

 On 4 February 2022, Bajic signed with Pau in Ligue 2.

 Bristol City

-On 5 July 2022, Bajic signed with Bristol City in the EFL Championship on a three year deal.
+On 5 July 2022, Bajic signed with Bristol City in the EFL Championship on a three-year deal.

 On 19 January 2023, Bajic returned to France to join Valenciennes on loan until the end of the season.

+Bajic was released from Bristol City on 1 July 2025.

+Strasbourg

+On 16 August 2025, Bajic signed a one-season contract with Strasbourg.